-The Ecology MS and PhD are research degrees that require a research thesis or dissertation.
-The course requirements are tailored to each student's interests and needs, but include the minimum University and departmental degree requirements, and the Ecology Center requirements, as follows:
+The Ecology MS and PhD are research degrees that require a thesis or dissertation.
+The course requirements are tailored to each student's interests and needs, but include the minimum University and departmental degree requirements, as well as the Ecology Center requirements (see General Catalog), as follows:

-FUNCTIONAL BLOCKS*:MS students are required to take three credits each from two of the blocks.
-PhD students are required to take three credits each from three of the blocks. (see General Catalog) Specific courses are listed for most of the blocks.
-Selection of courses from the blocks is to be decided collaboratively by the student, major professor, and graduate committee (see Block Courses).
-In general, major professors should be responsible for substituting any classes for their students and ensuring that their education is complete.
+FUNCTIONAL BLOCKS*:MS students are required to take three credits from each of two blocks.
+PhD students are required to take three credits from of three blocks.
+Specific courses are suggested to fill the block requirements (see Block Courses).
+Selection of courses from the blocks is to be decided collaboratively by the student, major professor, and graduate committee.
+Major professors may request substituting courses beyond those listed as approved Block Courses.

-*The purpose of the requirements to take a selection of the Functional Block graduate courses (6000 and 7000 level) is to promote breadth in the background of ecology graduates at USU.
-Yet, if students have had some similar specialized ecological coursework previously, this can be considered as a substitution, at the discretion of the major professor in consultation with the Ecology Center Director.
-Such allowances will be considered on a case-by-case basis by the major professor, the student's graduate committee and the Ecology Center Director.
+*The requirement to take a selection of Functional Block courses is to promote breadth in the background of USU Ecology graduates.
+Similar specialized courses may be substituted, including courses taken previously, at the discretion of the major professor in consultation with the Ecology Center Director.
+Such allowances will be considered on a case-by-case basis.

 All participating departments have agreed to uniform ecology course requirements and to minimize other departmental requirements.

-Students going on from the MS to the PhD may apply courses taken for the MS to the PhD requirement.
+Students may apply courses taken for an MS to the PhD requirement.